|Round||Call||Application deadline||Assessment meeting|

-- Short CV (max 2 pages) for the PhD student including publications (including PubMed No for each publication or a reprint of the published work if not indexed in PubMed and publications submitted for publication)
+- Short CV (max 2 pages) for the applicant (PhD student) including publications (including PubMed No for each publication or a reprint of the published work if not indexed in PubMed and publications submitted for publication)

 - Short CV (max 2 pages) for main supervisor and co-supervisors including